• Skip to primary navigation

 • no appeal is possible for refusal (you must apply again, if eligible)

-If you would like to apply via an overseas sponsorship, the sponsored person can be living inside or outside of Canada.
+If you would like to apply via an overseas family sponsorship, the sponsored person can be living inside or outside of Canada.
 If you are both residing outside of Canada, the sponsor must be a Canadian Citizen in order to apply to sponsor.
 Permanent Residents are required to be inside Canada before submitting a sponsorship application.
-The key aspects of overseas sponsorship are as follows:
+The key aspects of overseas, or the family class sponsorship process are as follows:

 • the sponsored person can travel outside of Canada if needed